Here’s Why the Rejection Rate for Asylum Seekers Has Exploded in America’s Largest Immigration Court in NYC

 “We saw that grant rates varies very significantly across courts and also across judges,” said Rebecca Gambler, director of the GAO’s Homeland Security and Justice team.

-Some experts say that changes in the way the Justice Department has told immigration judges to interpret the law may be having an outsized effect in New York.
+Some experts say that changes in the way the Justice Department has told immigration judges to interpret the law may be having an outsize effect in New York.

 Starting with Jeff Sessions, the Trump administration’s attorneys general have used their authority over immigration courts to narrow the judges’ discretion to grant asylum or, in their view, to clarify existing law.